 Benefits of the fish pond being situated close to the house

-- It is easier for you to take care of the goldfish and the pond.
+- It’s easier for you to take care of the goldfish and the pond

 - Setting up the outdoor fish pond will be less expensive as far as connecting pipes to the filtration system, electric supply and drains.